atakanersoy/WRO2025_FE_ANTi/README.md

 - **Charge Duration**: ~45 minutes via USB-C fast charging
 - **Power Consumption**: 0.8W minimum, 200-250mA typical operational current

+### Powertrain – Potential Improvements
+- Switch to higher RPM coreless motor + greater 50:1 Micro Metal Gearbox → theoretical top speed > 2.3 m/s while keeping the same design.
+- Replace the 26:25 external gear with an internal planetary stage inside the N20 motor can → saves 4 mm length with direct mounting of the motor to the rear axle.
+- Active cooling (micro 10 mm fan, 0.8 g) → could improve the overall airflow in the system, allowing for faster operation and even higher stability.

 ---

 ## ⚙ **Mechanical Systems** <a id="mechanical-systems"></a>